-The medical professional liability insurance underwritten on an excess and surplus lines basis by our Professional Liability business unit focuses on physicians, mid-level providers, miscellaneous medical facilities, hospitals and healthcare organizations.
-The physicians and mid-level providers are generally hard to place or non-standard risks.
+The medical professional liability insurance underwritten on an excess and surplus lines basis by our Professional Liability business unit focuses on physicians, mid-level providers, and miscellaneous medical facilities.
+The physicians and midlevel providers are generally hard to place or non-standard risks.
 These are individuals who do not meet the underwriting requirements of standard insurers due to factors such as loss history, number of years in business, minimum premium size and types of business operation.
 In addition to healthcare professionals, our Professional Liability business unit also underwrites medical professional liability for standard medical facilities, hospitals and healthcare systems and senior care facilities.
 The medical facilities are generally outpatient facilities such as surgery centers, imaging centers, laboratories, home health agencies and other non-hospital facilities providing medical services.
-The hospitals and healthcare systems are generally stand-alone acute care facilities, multi-hospital systems, integrated delivery systems, critical access hospitals and other specialty hospitals and healthcare systems providing medical services.
+Until discontinued during November 2021, the Professional Liability business unit also provided coverage for hospitals and healthcare systems, which were generally stand alone acute care facilities, multi hospital systems, integrated delivery systems, critical access hospitals and other specialty hospitals and healthcare systems providing medical services.
 Until discontinued effective January 1, 2021, the Professional Liability business unit also provided medical professional liability to senior care facilities through a program where a managing general agent underwrote on our behalf risks that met specific underwriting criteria.
 Our Professional Liability business unit markets these products through 70 wholesale and retail brokers in 49 states.
 The financial professional liability insurance underwritten on an excess and surplus lines basis by our Professional Liability business unit focuses on management and professional liability products that include directors and officers, employment practices and retirement and benefit plan fiduciary services for private, public and non-profit entities, as well as miscellaneous professional liability insurance for non-financial institution service industries.
-Our Professional Liability business unit distributes its financial professional liability insurance products through 34 wholesale brokers in 38 states.
+Our Professional Liability business unit distributes its financial professional liability insurance products through 40 wholesale brokers in 43 states.